-After you are done, peel the pieces off of the mat, and put into 2 piles, leaves and berries.
+After you are done, peel the pieces off of the mat and put them into 2 piles: leaves and berries.

 That’s it!
 You’re done!

-We will talk more about cutting out appliques with the Maker in future projects.
-I have also cut more intricate designs with the Maker, but have not used the rotary blade.
-I have found that even with bonded fabric I prefer the rotary blade and fabric mat to the traditional blade.
+We will discuss cutting out appliques with the Maker in future projects.
+I have also cut more intricate designs with the Maker but have not used the rotary blade.
+I have found that even with bonded fabric, I prefer the rotary blade and fabric mat to the traditional blade.
 It cuts smoother.
-I use it any time the image is large enough (the Maker can’t cut circles smaller than 3/4″
+I use it any time the image is large enough (the Maker can’t cut circles smaller than ¾″

 If you want to pick up a Maker yourself or want more info!
 Just click on over to Cricut!

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.